-CALCULATION OF INTEREST RATES ON FIXED RATE AND VARIABLE RATE LOANS
+CALCULATION OF INTEREST RATES ON PWLB AND NLF FIXED RATE LOANS AND PWLB VARIABLE RATE LOANS

-Interest rates on PWLB fixed rate and variable rate loans are determined by the UK Debt Management Office (DMO) using a methodology specified by hM Treasury in accordance with section 5 of the National Loans Act 1968.
-The methodology is designed to ensure that the PWLB does not on-lend at rates lower than those at which the Government could notionally borrow, and generally to ensure compliance with the policies of HM Treasury.
+Interest rates on PWLB and NLF fixed rate loans and PWLB variable rate loans are determined by the UK Debt Management Office (DMO) using a methodology specified by HM Treasury in accordance with section 5 of the National Loans Act 1968.
+The methodology is designed to ensure that the Government does not on-lend at rates lower than those at which it could notionally borrow, and generally to ensure compliance with the policies of HM Treasury.